louislaugier/sendable/README.md

-# TODO: setup auto-backups for files & DB
+# TODO: setup auto-backups for files